 ► You'll also like: What (and What Not) to Say to Someone Struggling with Pornography

 It is a story that has become all too common recently, and Latter-Day Saints are often left shaking their heads over how easily a pornography addiction is able to take root in a community that so vocally decries sexual sin of any kind.
-While such things have proven difficult to quantify, Mormon communities have similar rates of pornography consumption to those outside the faith and may even have a higher rate of addiction due to a culture of fear and shame surrounding sex.
+While such things have proven difficult to quantify, Latter-day Saint communities have similar rates of pornography consumption to those outside the faith and may even have a higher rate of addiction due to a culture of fear and shame surrounding sex.
 Ironically, the very methods we use to encourage purity in our children can sometimes drive them into pornography addiction instead of helping them navigate inevitable exposure and subsequent missteps.

 Generations of parents have used shame and fear to motivate their children from cradle to adulthood, creating a strong tradition of teaching that can still be found in families, schools, and workplaces everywhere.
 However, recent groundbreaking work in shame psychology has begun to illuminate the harmful effects of these methods, particularly the fact that shame creates conditions that often lead to addiction.
 This is primarily because of the hopeless nature of shame.
 Where guilt is a transitory feeling of having done wrong that prompts one to change, shame is a lasting feeling of being wrong, a state of hopeless inadequacy.
 As Brené Brown, a leading expert in the field of shame psychology, noted, “Shame corrodes the very part of us that believes we are capable of change.
 Shame erodes our courage and fuels disengagement.”